yosrahelal/paladin/doc-site/docs/concepts/advanced_crypto.md

 ### On-chain encryption of data

 Options using on-chain encryption are also provided.
+Encryptions are performed inside the ZKP circuit such that they are guaranteed to be decipherable by the receiver.

 ### Nullifiers for additional anonymity